Enjoy a Colorful, Late Autumn Stroll on NEPA’s Picturesque Hiking Trails

 Bear Creek, PA

-Take your pick of over 31 pristine trails at this popular preserve just 15 miles outside Wilkes-Barre.
+Take your pick from a wide variety of pristine trails at this popular preserve just 15 miles outside Wilkes-Barre.
 Choose from quick, mile-long strolls or longer, more challenging hikes.

 Greenfield Twp., PA